jeffcore/covid-19-usa-by-state/README.md

 4. COVID-19-Deaths-USA-By-County.csv - CSV file of and daily total confirmed deaths in the USA by county.
 5. Process-Daily-Files.ipynb - python notebook for processing Johns Hopkins daily files into aggregated files.
 6. Process-NYT-File.ipynb - python notebook for processing NYT file into aggregated files.
-7. download-jh-data.py - python script to automate downloading the daily file from the John Hopkins repo.
+7. process-data.py - python script to automate downloading the daily files from github, processing and committing to this repo.